marvelm/herdr-block-sleep/README.md

 ## Install from GitHub

-After this repository is published, install it with Herdr:

 ```sh
 herdr plugin install marvelm/herdr-block-sleep
 ```

-Herdr clones the repository, runs the build command, and registers the plugin:
+Herdr will clone the repository, run the build command, and register the plugin:

 On first install, you'll need to manually invoke the plugin to start: